Nick-Chapman/barefun/README.md

 ## Milestone #1

-As of Saturday 26th April 2025, we can compile and run the [sham](test/examples/sham.fun) demo -- a toy shell with a fake in-memory filesystem.
+As of Saturday 26th April 2025, we can compile and run the [sham](test/examples/sham.fun) demo -- a toy shell with a fake in-memory filesystem -- by running `h run`.
+Or, if you want to do each step manually:

 ```
 dune build @all @runtest